RohinNair/rock-paper-scissors-game/README.md

 - Tidied up code
 - Added comments to code
 - Player 1 can now select what they want to put down
+- Added Emojis for selection instead of text

 V1.1 - Minor Update